Updated · Oct 03, 2023

 These statistics illustrate the quick evolution of mobile payment usage and emphasize the essence of mobile payment resolutions in the global economy.
-These topics will define the mobile payment trend as it accelerates in the forthcoming years.
+Let’s see how current numbers illustrate the mobile payment trend as it accelerates in the coming years.

-Apple Pay, a mobile payment service proposed by Apple Inc. using their iOS devices (iPhone, iPad, Mac devices, Apple Watch), is the most popular payment service in the U.S., with a market share of 43.9% in 2020.
+Apple Pay, a mobile payment service proposed by Apple Inc. using their iOS devices, is the most popular payment service in the US, with a market share of 43.9% in 2020.

-70% of U.S. retailers also accept Apple Pay as of 2021.
+70% of US retailers also accept Apple Pay as of 2021.
+In 2023, this rose to 85%.
 This result shows the versatility of being able to use it at a variety of establishments.
 Furthermore, Apple Pay uses tokenization to ensure sensitive card details are not transmitted to the retailers, which makes it less vulnerable to data infringements.

 QR code payments increased dramatically in recent years, mainly during the COVID-19 pandemic.
 QR code payments in China amounted to 356.62 trillion yuan, around $55.12 trillion in 2020.